localleon/lrau.xyz/content/about/index.md

 ---

-{{< image src="/profil-pic-round.jpg" alt="localleon" position="center" style="height:350px;">}}
+{{< image src="/profil-pic-round.png" alt="localleon" position="center" style="height:350px;">}}

-Hi, I am Leon.
+Hey, I am Leon.

-Welcome to my little personal website.
-I know it's not much but it's something.

-I am studying computer science at the FOM in Duesseldorf and working at Amprion.
-I’m interested in software engineering, cloud architecture and general things IT.
-I also enjoy working on open source projects, and I am a big fan of 3D printing.
-And I love new and exciting projects.
-Contact me if you think I can help you.
+I study computer science at the FOM in Düsseldorf and work as a system administrator at Amprion GmbH.
+At my workplace I deal with Ansible, Python and Kubernetes.
+In my free time I love to try out the latest innovations and techniques.
+If you want to create an exciting project with me, feel free to contact me!

 ---

 This Website was build with [Hugo](https://gohugo.io) and the theme [hello-friend-ng](https://github.com/rhazdon/hugo-theme-hello-friend-ng).
-Hugo is one of the most popular open-source static site generators.
-With its amazing speed and flexibility, Hugo makes building websites fun again.

-The static site itself is hosted in an AWS S3-Bucket.
-AWS Cloudfront provides the caching CDN and the SSL Termination in front of it.
-The SSL-Certificate is issued by Amazon.
+The static site itself is hosted in an with AWS Cloudfront and S3.